lsst-dm/dmtn-185/index.rst

 - [REC-LOG-1] Since time is the primary provenance element for a log entry, systems are to produce (or make searchable) in UTC.

-- [REC-LOG-2] Each site (summit, IDF, USDF, UKDF, FRDF) should provide a log management solution or dispatch to another's site log management service to aid log discoverability.
+- [REC-LOG-2] Each site (summit, IDF, USDF, UKDF, FRDF) should provide a log management solution or dispatch to another site's log management service to aid log discoverability.

 - [REC-LOG-3] Individual systems should make clear log renention requirements.